 Jared Allen went into last year's season finale against the Bears needing 4 1/2 sacks to break Michael Strahan's NFL single-season mark of 22 1/2.

-Strahan survived as the Vikings defensive end had 3 1/2 sacks to finish with a team-record 22.
+Strahan survived as Allen had 3 1/2 sacks to finish with a team-record 22.

-This year, Strahan's grip on the record doesn't look nearly as strong heading into the season's final two weeks.
+This year, Strahan's grip on the record doesn't look nearly has strong heading into the final two weeks of the season.
 J.J.
-Watt, a 5-technique end (a player who lines up on the outside shoulder of a tackle) in Houston's 3-4 front, and Aldon Smith, an outside linebacker in the 49ers' 3-4 front, are tied with 19 1/2 sacks.
+Watt, a five-technique end in Houston's 3-4 front, and Aldon Smith, an outside linebacker in the 49ers' 3-4 front, are tied with 19 1/2 sacks.

 Allen said he thinks the record will fall.
 At some point.